remidinishanth/Python_snippets/hacks/tricks.md

 # Output: FullArgSpec(args=['x'], varargs=None, varkw=None, defaults=([1, 1, 1],), kwonlyargs=[], kwonlydefaults=None, annotations={})
 ```

+Default parameter values are evaluated from left to right when the function definition is executed.
+This means that the expression is evaluated once, when the function is defined, and that the same “pre-computed” value is used for each call.
+This is especially important to understand when a default parameter value is a mutable object, such as a list or a dictionary: if the function modifies the object (e.g. by appending an item to a list), the default parameter value is in effect modified.
+This is generally not what was intended.
+A way around this is to use None as the default, and explicitly test for it in the body of the function. source: https://docs.python.org/3/reference/compound_stmts.html#function-definitions

 Instead, you should use a sentinel value denoting "not given" and replace with the mutable you'd like as default:

 ```python